Raunak173/Dictionary-/README.md

 # Getting Started with Create React App

+Deployed this project on https://react-dictionary-raunak.netlify.app/

+Created a Dictionary Web App to know the meaning and pronunciation of the searched word.
+Tech Stacks used over here are React JS, Material UI for UI and better UX, VS Code as the text editor, and dictionary API to fetch data.
+Used Axios to fetch data from the API.
+Also created a toggle for switching between light and dark mode.
+Project is also Iive on Netlify.

-Deployed this project on https://react-dictionary-raunak.netlify.app/ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts